revelsi/reachy2_code_generation/docs/code_generation_interface.md

 - **Natural Language to Code**: Convert natural language descriptions into executable Python code for the Reachy 2 robot
 - **Real-time Status Updates**: See the current status of the code generation process
 - **Automatic Code Validation**: Validate generated code before execution
-- **Recursive Code Correction**: Automatically fix common issues in the generated code (up to 3 attempts)
-- **Correction History**: View a history of what issues were fixed during code generation
 - **Code Execution**: Execute the generated code directly from the interface
 - **Detailed Feedback**: Get detailed feedback about code execution results
 - **Robot Connection Status**: See if the Reachy robot or simulator is available